As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 Mix Wet Ingredients: In a large bowl with an electric mixer on medium-high speed, beat together butter, sugar, oil, and vanilla extract until light and fluffy, about 2 minutes.
 Scrape down the sides of the bowl often.

 Add Eggs: Add each egg one at a time, beating each into the mixture.

-Combine Wet and Dry Ingredients: Reduce mixer to low speed and add half of the dry mixture to the wet mixture.
-Beat together just until combined, be sure not to over-mix.
-Slowly add in milk and slowly beat together until the milk is absorbed, scrape down the sides of the bowl.
-The batter will be smooth (it’s ok if they are a few lumps).
+Combine Wet and Dry Ingredients: Reduce the mixer speed and add half of the dry mixture.
+Beat just until combined, then slowly add in the milk and slowly mix until absorbed.
+Add the remaining flour mixture and beat together until smooth, scraping down the sides of the bowl.
+Be careful not to over-mix.
+The batter will be smooth (it’s ok if theres a few lumps).

 Bake: Divide the cupcake batter into the 12 lined cupcake holes and bake for 15-18 minutes (the bake time will vary with each oven), or until a toothpick inserted into the center comes out clean.

 Frost: Let the cupcakes cool in the cupcake pan for a few minutes before transferring them to a cooling rack or wire rack.
 Once the cupcakes are cooled, frost by hand or with a piping bag and enjoy!

 - Make ahead: If you want to make these cupcakes ahead of time you can.
 Bake the cupcakes according to the recipe and let cool completely.
 Place them unfrosted in an airtight container or large heavy-duty ziplock bag.
 Freeze for up to 3 weeks.
 You could also refrigerate for up to 5 days.